Jasmit22/LibraryInventory/README.md

 4. Click on a book of your choice to view the information of the book that will appear on a pop-up
 5. Click the "X" on the top right or click outside the pop-up to close it

-## Walkthrough 2a: Add a Book to the System using ISBN
+## ➕Walkthrough 2a: Add a Book to the System using ISBN

 1. Click "Add Book" on the left bar or press Alt (or Option ⌥ on Mac) + A
 2. Enter the following ISBN in the ISBN Lookup bar: 9780525559474